homer0/projext/documents/projectConfiguration.md

 **`revision.createRevisionOnBuild.targets`**

-This can be used to specify specific targets that will trigger the feature when builded, otherwise, it will behave the same for all the targets.
+This can be used to specify the targets that will trigger the feature when builded.
+If no target is specified, the feature will be triggered by all the targets.

 ## `others`